thehamop1/GameOfLife/README.md

 GUI -> GUI code
 configs -> You can create game files here and run them in the game .vscode -> vscode config files

+# Current State of project
+- All base requirements met with CLI version.
+- TODO: Make GUI implmentation in QT.